- Household Items

 We are very grateful for the food donations from churches, schools, civic and social clubs, charitable organizations and individuals throughout the year, most of which comes from food drives or food collections for Daystar.
 Likewise, we are very thankful to the letter carriers of the U.S. Postal Service who hold a county-wide food drive for us and other food pantries every May and October.
 We receive anywhere from 10,000 to 15,000 pounds of nonperishable foods twice a year from the Crystal River and Lecanto branches combined.
 Many businesses also donate surplus or leftover food regularly, especially Publix in Crystal River where we get a variety of surplus fresh breads and rolls four times a week.

 We welcome anyone to conduct a nonperishable food drive (food in cans, boxes and plastic jars---no glass please).
 However, we can only accept items that are in original, undamaged packaging, which are not beyond the stamped expiration date.

 Please call (352) 795-8668 before planning a food drive and ask for the Executive Director or Pantry Manager.
 There are some guidelines people need to know when planning one.
 We would also like to get an estimate of what to expect and when, so that we may plan our purchases accordingly.

 The Daystar truck may be scheduled to pick up large quantities of food that individuals, groups or businesses would like to donate to our Food Pantry.

 Besides food drives and those who come in to donate food, we welcome financial support, too.
 Monetary donations may be designated specifically for food purchases.
 Also, please consider holding a fundraising event for our Food Pantry as well as our other Social Services.
-We are grateful to those who donate proceeds from their events and to individuals or families who are donating from $10 to $240 monthly throughout the year.
+We are so grateful to those who donate proceeds from their events and to individuals or families who are donating $10 to $240 monthly throughout the year.

 Daystar would not exist without the generosity of our donors and the dedication of our volunteers.
 Thank you!